 Pearson marrow-pancreas syndrome15,16,17,18,19

 Acquired monoclonal sideroblastic anemia is a neoplastic disease; that is, a clonal cytopenia or oligoblastic myelogenous leukemia that can progress to acute leukemia.
 This subject is considered in Chap.
 87, Myeloid Neoplasms, in which ringed sideroblasts are a common phenotypic feature.
 Acquired polyclonal sideroblastic anemia may also develop as a result of the administration of certain drugs, exposure to toxins, or coincident to neoplastic or inflammatory disease.
 Hereditary sideroblastic anemias include X-linked, autosomal, and mitochondrial entities.
-Occasionally, a patient with familial disease develops a myelodysplastic syndrome later,1,2 but with these rare ...
+Occasionally, a patient with familial disease develops a myelodysplastic syndrome later,1,2 but with these rare exceptions, the ...